StartBootstrap/startbootstrap-clean-blog/_posts/2023-05-12-the-compass.md

 ---
 layout: post
 author: Riley
-subtitle: I will share my thoughts and experiences [with my grandpa's compass] here as I have them.
+subtitle: I will share my thoughts and experiences [with the compass] here as I have them.
 tags: [the compass]
 image: the-compass
 date: 2023-05-12 01:30